 - LAB offers loans to locals for the purpose of agricultural and other similar activities.

-- LAB is set up by a corporate house, individual, trust, society, etc with a paid-up capital of at least INR 5 Crores.
+- A corporate house sets up LAB, individual, trust, society, etc. with a paid-up capital of at least INR 5 Crores.

-- LABs are usually set up in a district town and these are required to operate within their pre-determined area which in normal cases includes a maximum of 3 contiguous district towns.
+- LABs are usually set up in a district town.
+These are required to operate within their pre-determined area, which in normal cases includes a maximum of 3 contiguous district towns.

 Objectives of LAB